volt72/DiscordRaidBots/README.md

 Users from the Discord API server - Helping me with problems that occured along the way.

-Discord Developers - For creating the user/bot API; For helping out in certain areas, and telling me **`"It's time to stop"`**.
+Discord Developers - Thank you for making discord.
+For creating the user/bot API; For helping out in certain areas, and telling me **`"It's time to stop"`**.

 ### Tips
 Don't get caught, don't raid a server that I know of either: